icculp/holbertonschool-zero_day/0x03-git/README.md

-Learning the basics of git
+Learning the basics of git, add text for end of git project